About Products and Platforms

 Warning: Some MIDI interfaces do not support the long System Exclusive (SYSEX) messages that are required in order to transfer sound samples between the sampler and computer.
 Please check your MIDI interface owner's manual to make sure that it supports SYSEX.
 Also, MIDI sample dumps are rather slow as they are limited by the speed of MIDI itself.
 To transfer a few seconds of sound to a vintage sampler may require a few minutes.

 A word of caution about SMDI; just because a sampler has a SCSI port doesn't mean that it supports SMDI.
 When in doubt, contact the manufacturer.
-To take advantage of SMDI, your computer's SCSI controller must be ASPI compliant if you're running Windows (most are these days).
-On the Amiga, the controller must be scsi.device compliant.
+To take advantage of SMDI, your computer's SCSI controller must be ASPI compliant if you're running Windows.
 Finally, many samplers have had operating system updates over the years to correct bugs.
 Without these updates a given sampler may not transfer data properly.
 If you have any questions about a specific sampler, contact us.
 Please note that we do not offer technical support for the samplers themselves, or software updates for them.
 For that, see the manufacturer.

 Below is a list of older SDS and SMDI samplers.
 It is not an exhaustive list.
 Not all of these samplers have been verified by dissidents as adhering to the SDS/SMDI standards, but are advertised by the manufacturer as such.
 At the bottom is a list of proprietary samplers that are supported by Sample Wrench.